-State law requires most manure applicators in Iowa to be certified.
+State law requires manure applicators in Iowa to be certified.
 Producers who remove and land apply manure from a confinement feeding operation with an animal unit capacity of more than 500 animal units must be certified or use a commercial manure applicator.
 Producers with small animal feeding operations (500 or less animal unit capacity) or open feedlots may land apply manure without being certified.
+Commercial manure services and representatives must be certified regardless of the source of the manure (confinement or open feedlot) or the size of operation.
 All manure applicators in Iowa, regardless of certification requirements, must follow state laws when land applying manure.

 The DNR is responsible for the certification program and offers certification for two types of manure applicators: